Westwood College: Curriculum

 Westwood College operated on a term schedule.
 Degree programs started five times a year, and courses were offered year-round during the day, evening, and online.
 Depending on the degree program in which they were enrolled, students could earn an associate degree in as little as 20 months or a bachelor's degree in three years.

 Westwood College's degree programs were organized under six schools: School of Business, School of Design, School of Justice, School of Technology, School of Healthcare and Automotive Technology.
 Each campus had a different program focus and some programs were not available at certain locations, depending on the regional economic variables and demand.

-Students who graduated from Westwood could return for tuition-free retraining, which allowed them to evaluate and review courses that were within their degree program.
-Westwood alumni could audit a class they took during their tenure, take an updated course after graduation and continue to learn about new equipment and software.

 New students were allowed to take classes for 30 days with no financial obligations.
 The school also offered an "Employment Pledge" to help eligible graduates financially if they were unable to find employment after graduation.

 Accreditation

 Westwood College's campus locations were nationally accredited by the Accrediting Council for Independent Colleges and Schools (ACICS).
 Each campus was also approved to operate by the appropriate state regulatory bodies.